nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Branches-view.md

 ![branches-view](../attachments/branches-view.png)

-The current branch is shown with the filled triangle and bold text.
-Any other tag or branch that points to the same commit as HEAD (the current branch) is shown with a un-filled triangle.
+The current branch is shown in bold text next to a solid filled triangle (▶).
+Any other tag or branch that points to the same commit as HEAD (the current branch) is shown with a un-filled triangle (▷).
 Branches below a remote displayed in a lighter color indicate branches that are tracked by local branches (i.e. are already locally available).

 Behind a tracked branch you can find symbols to indicate the the tracking state.